sshovkov/showme-folder-structure/README.md

 ## Usage

-Simply run the following command in your terminal to display the folder and file structure of your VSCode project:
+Run the following command in a Python Virtual Environment to display the folder and file structure of your VSCode project:

 ```bash
 showme-tree